 If you are into all sorts of music genres, then the Schermerhorn Symphony Center might be right up your alley!

-The center showcases live performances for all kinds of music including jazz, classic music, and more.
+The center showcases live performances of all kinds of music, including jazz, classical music, and more.

 The Schermerhorn is another of the places in Nashville that makes for a great date night.